You are currently viewing 5 Local Secrets on the Christchurch to Akaroa Road.

 Stunning scenes at Montgomery Reserve.

-This tree is only 10 minutes off the highway, but I bet most of you have never been there, it’s time to pay homage.
+This tree is only 10 minutes off the Christchurch to Akaroa highway, but I bet most of you have never been there, it’s time to pay homage.
 (Turn left at the ‘Hilltop’ summit and the DOC Reserve is tucked on the side of the road a few hundred meters along.)

 Ōnawe Peninsula, is equally spectacular but a lack of interpretation panels leaves it to be a place largely of dog walking and enjoying the scenery, with a general knowledge that there was once a pa there until Te Rauparaha attacked.